kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 All of these jar files are downloaded from the [Maven Central Repositry](https://mvnrepository.com/).
 These are required to run the "Visual Testing" code in your new project in Katalon Studio locally.

->If you are going to push this project into Git repository, you should write the `.gitignore` file so that it ignores the `Drivers/` directory.
+>If you are going to push your new project into Git repository, you should write `.gitignore` file so that it ignores the `Drivers/` directory.

 7. Stop Katalon Studio, restart it and re-open the project.